dreulavelle/PTT/README.md

-# parsett - Parse Torrent Titles
+# Parsett

-parsett (Parse Torrent Titles) is a flexible and powerful toolkit for parsing and transforming torrent titles.
+Parsett is a flexible and powerful toolkit for parsing and transforming torrent titles.
 It provides a robust mechanism to define custom parsing handlers and transformers, making it ideal for extracting meaningful information from torrent file names.

+> [!IMPORTANT]
-**Note:** This library is a Python port of the `parse-torrent-title` library from [TheBeastLT](https://github.com/TheBeastLT/parse-torrent-title).
+> This library is a Python port of the `parse-torrent-title` library from [TheBeastLT](https://github.com/TheBeastLT/parse-torrent-title)
+> and heavily modified to fit the needs of [RTN](https://github.com/dreulavelle/rank-torrent-name).

 ## Features

-- Easy-to-use interface for parsing torrent titles.
+- **User-Friendly Interface**: Effortlessly parse torrent titles with an intuitive interface.
-- Supports custom handlers and transformers.
+- **Custom Handlers & Transformers**: Easily define and integrate your own handlers and transformers.
-- Built-in default handlers for common patterns in torrent titles.
+- **Comprehensive Default Handlers**: Leverage built-in handlers for common torrent title patterns.
-- Extensible and customizable.
+- **Highly Extensible**: Customize and extend the toolkit to fit your specific needs.

 ## Installation